In Democrats' tribute video, late senator Kennedy jabs Romney

 Democratic delegates in the Time Warner Cable Arena roared their approval, and cheers of, "Teddy ...
 Teddy ...
 Teddy," filled the arena.

-The video revived accusations that Romney is a flip-flopper - a line of attack that largely has been discarded by the Obama campaign in favour of framing Romney as an ideological conservative.
+The video revived accusations that Romney is a flip-flopper - a line of attack that largely has been discarded by the Obama campaign in favor of framing Romney as an ideological conservative.

 Romney eventually was elected governor of Massachusetts, one of the nation's more liberal states.
 Now, as candidate in the November 6 presidential election, Romney has shifted his views to be in line with the conservative, anti-abortion voters that are among the most influential members of the Republican Party.